 Length: 2 pages

-This bill was introduced on March 18, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 18, 2003, in a previous session of Congress, but it did not receive a vote.

 Mar 18, 2003

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 1326 (108th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 1326.
 This is the one from the 108th Congress.

 This bill was introduced in the 108th Congress, which met from Jan 7, 2003 to Dec 9, 2004.
 Legislation not enacted by the end of a Congress is cleared from the books.

 How to cite this information.

 We recommend the following MLA-formatted citation when using the information you see here in academic work: